srobo/website/_events/sr2023/london-tech-day-december.md

 as volunteers able to help you with your kits and hands-on guidance with your robots.

+At this Tech Day we will have the props available for teams to run through the Kickstart [microgames][microgames] if they have not done so already.

 Due to limited space in the venue, we only have room for six teams at this Tech Day.
 Signup is now closed and teams who have places will have received an email confirming their place.